1.1.Choosing your domain name

 Recent Posts: Shows your most recent posts.

-RSS: Allows you to show content from an RSS feed.
+RSS: This allows you to show content from an RSS feed.

 Search: Provides your users with a search box.